 There is a variety of folding bikes with unique folding mechanisms, compactness, weight, and durability, which you could choose from.

-The major problem with getting a folding bike especially for a triathlete is the limited performance and efficiency they provide.
-When folding bikes are compared to regular bikes, the folding bikes are less comfortable and less stable.
+The major problem with getting a folding bike, especially for a triathlete is the limited performance and efficiency they provide.
+When folding bikes are compared to regular bikes, folding bikes are less comfortable and less stable.